 Artistry also comes with individual interpretation.
 We’re all different anthropometric sizes, heights and body weights.
 We all develop a personal MuayThai.
 Different coaches show you different ways of using the same technique.
 It’s not that one is right and the others are wrong; they have different applications — working better in different situations or for different sizes or styles of fighter.
 Be open-minded and find what’s true for you.
 One-size-fits-all solutions rarely have great value and you must find your own MuayThai.

-I feel that by applying your own personal MuayThai in a flow state is the essence of art.
+I feel that applying your own personal MuayThai in a flow state is the essence of art.
+If you can cultivate this flow in your training, you’ll find it easier to unlock your unconscious ally in competition when it’s most needed.
 Onlookers will observe a beauty in your movement and timing, and you’ll feel time slow as you act intuitively as though driven by an external inspiration.

 - please set some widgets to show from Appearance -> Widgets.